A Hamiltonian approach for point vortices on non-orientable surfaces: Vortex motion on a M obius band

-Due to the difference in velocities the motion will not be a relative equilibrium.
+Firstly, we observe that both vortices remain infinitely far removed from the horizontal centre line.
+Secondly, note that due to the difference in velocities the motion will not be a relative equilibrium.
 Also, note that whether the two vortices are moving in the opposite or same directions depends on the relations between $\Gamma_1$ and $\Gamma_2$. \end{Exam}

-\subsection{Fixed equilibria}
+\subsubsection{Fixed equilibria}

 We continue by determining whether the general 2-vortex system has any fixed equilibrium points.
+We show that these only exist when the vortex strengths are of the same sign but distinct.

 Fixed equilibria, as critical points of the Hamiltonian, correspond to zeros of (\ref{eq:2vorteq}).
 Observe that fixed equilibria have to have $x_1-x_2=0$.
 This and a few manipulations turn (\ref{eq:2vorteq}) into